Aquarius/Let the Sunshine In: Background

-The medley was constructed of two songs from the musical Hair.
-The first song was "Aquarius", and the second was "The Flesh Failures: Let the Sunshine In".
+The medley was constructed of two songs from the musical Hair: "Aquarius", and "The Flesh Failures: Let the Sunshine In".
 The lyrics of "Aquarius" were based on the astrological belief that the world would soon be entering the "Age of Aquarius", an age of love, light, and humanity, moving out of the "Age of Pisces".
 The circumstances for the change are given as: "When the moon is in the seventh house, and Jupiter aligns with Mars."
-Astrologer Neil Spencer denounced this line as "astrological gibberish", noting that Jupiter forms an astrological aspect with Mars several times a year and the Moon is in the 7th House for two hours every day.
+(Astrologer Neil Spencer denounced this line as "astrological gibberish", noting that Jupiter forms an astrological aspect with Mars several times a year and the Moon is in the 7th House for two hours every day.)

 The 5th Dimension's lead singer Billy Davis Jr. left his wallet in a New York City cab; the man who found the wallet was involved in the production of Hair and invited the group to see the show.
 The group called their producer Bones Howe in California: "After they'd seen it I received a phone call in which they were all talking over one another, saying 'We've got to cut this song "Aquarius".
 It's the best thing ever.'"

 Howe was skeptical ("This isn't a complete song.
 It's an introduction."), but after seeing the show on stage he got the idea to combine "Aquarius" with another musical moment from the show, the last few bars from the song "The Flesh Failures: Let the Sunshine In" that consist of the repeated words "let the sunshine in".
 Although the two song fragments are in different keys and tempos, Howe resolved to "jam them together like two trains".